Ukulele 101: How To Read Ukulele Tab Part 7

 Advanced Repeats

-There are a vast array of Latin scribblings and scrawlings, and Heroes style symbols that can be used to indicate repeats.
+There are a vast array of Italian scribblings and scrawlings, and Heroes style symbols that can be used to indicate repeats.
 Here are the most common.

-Whereas the other form of repeats is fairly intuitive, this type is pretty indecipherable (unless you happen to be fluent in Latin).
+Whereas the other form of repeats is fairly intuitive, this type is pretty indecipherable (unless you happen to be fluent in Italian).

 The first time round, you can breeze past the symbols until you reach D.S. al Coda (short for da signo al coda).
 It means you have to go back to the strange looking squiggle (at the beginning of bar two) then you play through until you reach Da Coda.
 At this point you go to the little target symbol.